ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 Manage test configuration
 =========================

-As test bed administrator you are able to work in parallel with community administrators in setting up the specifications that organisations are expected to conform to as well as the test suites to verify this.
+As Test Bed administrator you are able to work in parallel with community administrators in setting up the specifications that organisations are expected to conform to as well as the test suites to verify this.
 Managing this information is possible through the **Domain management** screen, accessible by clicking the relevant link from the menu.
 Once you do so you will be presented with the :ref:`listing of available domains<domains__domain_view>`.